Recently updated on November 1st, 2022 at 09:48 pm

 It is also better to start fishing on still water or a very slow river.
 That way the float stays in place and you also know exactly where to feed.
 Also, places, where there are, for example, lily fields or reed collars, can lead to a good catch because there the smaller fish feed and hide from the larger predatory fish.
 They also like to stay at jetties or wooden posts in the water.
 Also learn to move so little and not to make a sound, because fish are quickly suspicious.

-Ideal Fishing Spot
+Ideal Fishing Spot (Learn to Fish)

 - the 16 best fishing locations in America